nurbxfit/tvello/README.md

 ```bash
 php artisan serve
 ```
 or
 ```bash
 composer run dev
 ```

 Now open http://localhost:8000

-## Notes
+## 📌 Notes

-This is mainly for learning purposes.
+This is mainly a learning project exploring the Laravel + React + Inertia full-stack workflow.
+It’s simple by design, but you can fork and expand it however you like.